lisette-subset/technical-journal/content/docs/networks/autonomous-systems-and-intradomain-routing/_index.md

 2: RS uses peer specific import filter to check if X is allowed to advertuse p1 if allowed, add p1 to master rIB
-- RS applies peer specific export filter to check if X allows Z to get p1, if true, adds that route as Z specific RIB lastly, RS advertises p1 to Z with x as next hop.
+- RS applies peer specific export filter to check if X allows Z to get p1, if true, adds that route as Z specific RIB
+- lastly, if all export filters are passed, then the Route Server advertises $p1$ to AS Z with AS X as the next hop.
+- basically, the RS exports export routes.
 ---